leijobs/leijobs.github.io/aboutme.md

 ### My Interest

-I Can't even call it research due to my poor technical skills, but I'd like to share with you.
+I can't even call it research due to my poor technical skills, but I'd like to share with you.

  - Advanced Driving Assist System (ADAS) or Autonomous Driving.
  - Robotics dynamics and kinectics or something.